shabirmanu/foodora-test/README.md

 ## Some considerations

 - Weekday: 1-Monday, 2-Tuesday, ..., 7-Sunday.
-- Please, fork this project, create both scripts and send a pull request for me.
 - The team did a rollback in the software.
 So the current version doesn't know anything about the SpecialDays feature.
 - The solution in this case is to use temporarily the regular days as the SpecialDays in this week (Dec 21-27) and after that restore the database and feature.
 - Assume that the team is correcting the feature during this week and on Monday 28th everything will be normal.
+- Nobody will create/update special dates and schedules from Dec 21st and Dec 27th.
+- Please, fork this project, create both scripts and send a pull request for me.